bradjacobs/excel-to-csv/README.md

 * Currently no quotes will be added around 'blank' values
 * Empty cells will be converted to empty string (not 'null')
 * All cell values are "trimmed" (assuming one usually does NOT want leading/trailing whitespace)

-## Testing
-The project contains unittests for most of the basic functionality.

-However, the following scenarios have either no testing or very limited testing...
-* Older/Newer versions of Excel files.
-* Unicode / extended characters
-* Worksheets containing nested pictures, charts, attachments, etc.
-* Use of the URL input in lieu of File input

 ## TODOs
 A work item list that I might get around to "eventually" (perhaps)